-The total budget available under the Volunteer Support Fund was £31,852.74.
-15 Direct Awards totalling £10,305 and a further 11 Awards totalling £8,211.84 had been approved.
-This left a balance of £13,335.90 which would be used to provide Volunteer Packs for distribution to Community/Voluntary Groups and the purchase of awards for the 2021 Spirit of Volunteering Awards.
+The total budget available under the Volunteer Support Fund is £31,852.74.
+15 Direct Awards totalling £10,305 and a further 11 Awards totalling £8,211.84 have been approved.
+This leaves a balance of £13,335.90 which will be used to provide Volunteer Packs for distribution to Community/Voluntary Groups and the purchase of awards for the 2021 Spirit of Volunteering Awards.